anupallavichukka99/rewards-service/README.md

 **Description**
 Returns reward details for all customers based on transactions from the last three months.

+**Reward Calculation Period**
+Rewards are calculated based on customer transactions from the previous three complete months.

+The current running month is excluded from reward calculations.
+Only transactions that fall within the last three completed calendar months are considered.
+Example:
+If the application is executed in June 2026, transactions from March 2026, April 2026, and May 2026 are considered.
+Transactions from June 2026 are excluded.

+**Customer Eligibility**
+Only customers with at least one transaction are included in the rewards summary returned by the GET /api/rewards endpoint.
+Customers without any transactions are excluded from the response.

 **2. Get Month-wise Rewards for All Customers**
 GET /api/monthWiseRewards?date={yyyy-MM}
 Example Request - GET http://localhost:8080/api/monthWiseRewards?date=2026-05